A fresh approach to

 Whole novel studies are propelled by students' authentic responses to the text rather than to teacher questioning.
 Students learn habits of response, critical thinking, rereading, and group discussion, and generate their own questions for further investigation and writing.

-For an example of how student response drives whole novel studies, click here.
+Here is an illustration of how student response drives whole novel studies.

 A Literary World